SEL in the Classroom: Lower Elementary

 WHAT’S SEL GOT TO DO WITH ACADEMICS?
 This video describes the impact of the the demo-school work/partnership between Mills Teachers Scholars, Center for the Collaborative Classroom, and OUSD’s SEL&L Team.
 This video also highlights how SEL is integral to Academics.

-SEL SKILLS FOR READING WORKSHOP: In this video, elementary school teachers, Molly Shannon and Jaymie Sacramento and former SEL&L Coordinator, Mary Hurley, discuss the SEL skills needed to engage in partner work.
+SEL SKILLS FOR READING WORKSHOP: In this video, two elementary school teachers and a former SEL&L Coordinator discuss the SEL skills needed to engage in partner work.

-SEL AS THE CONNECTOR: In this video OUSD SEL&L Program Manager, Sonny Kim, discusses how he aims to support demo school sites.
+SEL AS THE CONNECTOR: In this video an OUSD SEL&L Program Manager discusses how he aims to support demo school sites.

-THE POWER OF REFLECTIVE PRACTICE: In this video, OUSD teacher, Caroline Chumo, describes how Mills Teachers Scholars has helped her engage in reflective practice to continuously improve pedagogy and practice.
+THE POWER OF REFLECTIVE PRACTICE: In this video, an OUSD teacher describes how Mills Teachers Scholars has helped her engage in reflective practice to continuously improve pedagogy and practice.

-PARTNERSHIPS: In this video, Mills Teachers Scholars Executive Director, Carrie Wilson, discusses how the OUSD SELL Office has influenced MTS in their understanding of SEL and Adult Learning.
+PARTNERSHIPS: In this video, the Mills Teachers Scholars Executive Director discusses how the OUSD SELL Office has influenced MTS in their understanding of SEL and Adult Learning.

-DAILY SEL CHECK-IN MEETINGS: In this video Molly Shannon, an OUSD kindergarten teacher, described the benefits of using Caring School Community, and evidenced based SEL program, daily.
+DAILY SEL CHECK-IN MEETINGS: In this video an OUSD kindergarten teacher, describes the benefits of using Caring School Community, an evidenced based SEL program, daily.

 MTS IN CONVERSATION: In this video three MTS engage in a protocol around sharing data and discussing their inquiry with each other.
 (Link coming soon!)